Alemseged Aleho

 Specialization in Teaching

-Dr. Alemseged teaches the following courses in our program: ANT 207 Archaeology, and ANT 395 African Archaeology: from Foraging to Farming.
+Dr. Alem teaches the following courses in our program: ANT 207 Archaeology, ANTL 207 Archaeology Lab, and ANT 302 African Archaeology: from Foraging to Farming.

 Research Interests